JustineDataEng/Advertising-Sales-Prediction/README.md

 This project was developed as part of a **learning journey in Data Science and Engineering**, focusing on regression analysis, feature engineering, and model optimization.
 It demonstrates how machine learning can provide actionable insights for advertising budget allocation.

-**Data Note**: To respect file size limits and data licensing, the raw CSV datasets are not included in this repository.
-The analysis and results are pre-rendered in the notebook for easy viewing.